IHatePineapples/riscv-online/README.md

 To encode the RAM, you need to encode each 32-bit memory regions as an integer, then, represented base 36.
 Each of these memory regions will be suffixed by the `|` delimiter.
 Concatenating all of these, and sending them within the `ram` parameter/field via POST.
-Everything being sent to `/submit`.
+Everything should be sent to `/submit`.

 To retrieve back the result, just `POST` the original ID